 Join us as we tackle misconceptions about gallium nitride (GaN) power semiconductors.
 We’ll dispel the mistaken belief that all wide bandgap (WBG) power semiconductors are the same.
 We will differentiate silicon-carbide (SiC) from GaN and highlight the benefits and opportunities of using GaN.
-This is the third of four posts within the series.

 In The World Of Wide Bandgap, GaN And SiC Are The Same…

 Today, there are two major Wide Bandgap (WBG) material platforms – GaN (gallium nitride) and SiC (silicon carbide) – which drive innovation in power semiconductors.
 Costs, performance and design opportunities are all factors in evaluating these materials.

 The differences between SiC and GaN helps determine which solution is more advantageous given diverse requirements such as voltages, performance capabilities and costs.
 Principally, for low and mid-range voltage requirements, GaN delivers more favorable results, while SiC is predominantly used for high voltage applications, greater than 1200V.

 Customers currently relying on SiC will need to move to GaN soon for two reasons: limited materials and rising costs to keep up with increasing power demand in industries ranging from data centers to automotive.
 Shifting to GaN now – they will save the need to shift from SiC to GaN later to catch up to their competition.

 GaN Systems is providing customers more options with its robust and easy to manage solutions reducing the time to market compared to SiC.
 Among senior decision makers, there is an increased collective enthusiasm about the technology advancements in high-power density, high-efficiency power systems designed to meet the demands from important industry sectors– from automotive to consumer electronics to data centers to renewable energy.